 Offer virtual learning to limit the number of people in a classroom.
 Offer on-line exams and use remote proctoring or alternate testing formats.

-Provide online, remote access to course materials and instructors when your local public health authority recommends against activities occurring on campus.
+Provide online, remote access to course materials and instructors when your regional/local PSA recommends against activities occurring on campus.

 Develop virtual labs, simulations, and multimedia resources for experiential learning.